loynin/Behavioral-Cloning/writeup_template.md

 I learn to drive from my brother who has the best record of good driver.
-The way he drive is smooth, stable, and carefully to what the degree that he never has any acident or driving tickent in his life of driving.
+The way he drive is smooth, stable, and carefully to what the degree that he never has any acident or driving ticket in his life of driving.

 While I learn to drive from him, I inherit this behavoir and I am also never have any acident or traffic ticket involving a bad driving behavoir because I always maintain